sulu/SuluCommunityBundle/Resources/doc/4-login.md

 ## embed_template

-The embed template can be used to display on every page a login or logout button based if a user is logged in or not.
+The embed template can be used to display on every page a login or logout button based on the login state of the user.

 When using the embed template make sure esi is enabled: